Kashif-Farooqui/apnacollege-demo/README.md

 # apnacollege-demo
-This is my first get repository
+This is my first git repository
+Author-Kashif Farooqui.